Jump toUpdate content

 A file uploaded to a public bucket is private by default.
 A private file in a public bucket cannot be accessed publicly.
 You can change the visibility settings at any time from the Object Storage bucket dashboard.

-Verify that all information about your bucket is correct in the Summary before clicking Create a bucket to confirm.
+Verify that all information about your bucket is correct in the Summary before clicking Create bucket to confirm.
 A list of your buckets displays, showing the newly created bucket.

 You can find more information about your bucket by clicking on its name in the buckets list and then on the Bucket Settings tab.